 I am a happy user of DigitalOcean virtual private servers.
 I get commission if you open an account with DO through this link and stay a while.
 DigitalOcean will credit $10 to your account when you add a payment method.
 That gets you a generous slab of Linux-based VPS hosting for nothing and helps support this site.

 This is the personal web site of Ian Sharpe, a software developer and writer based in Bath, United Kingdom.

-Before taking up software development full time, I had a career in computer magazine publishing.
-An obsession with programming diverted me into magazines from an even earlier career in railway civil engineering.
+Before taking up software development full-time I had a career in computer magazine publishing.
+A hobbyist obsession with programming diverted me into magazines from an even earlier career in railway civil engineering.
 That was in 1986 and for the next 16 years I was a writer and editor on high-profile titles.
-Some visitors may remember me from my work a long time ago on leading publications such as PC Plus, PC Answers, PC Today and CPC Computing.
+Some visitors may remember me from publications of yore such as PC Plus, PC Answers, PC Today and CPC Computing.

 There used to be a lot more (I reckon I wrote over a million words over my magazine career) but I drop items that become too outdated.
 The remainder survives while it stays popular, which remarkably it does.

 Some of my publishing experiences were exceptionally satisfying and many were great fun.
-But times changed and the tide turned against the big-circulation magazines of the eighties and nineties.
+But the world changed and the tide turned against the big-circulation magazines of the eighties and nineties.
+The gravy train was running out of juice and it was time to disembark, re-invent and move on.

-I had a lingering ambition to write software and some ability, always having done it as an adjunct to my writing, so I switched career again and spent five years as a developer at a busy digital printing company.
+So I switched career once more and spent five years as a developer at a busy digital printing outfit.

-Now I work freelance, dividing my time between projects at local technical software and electronics company Dot Software, and whatever else I am engaged in.
+Now I work freelance, dividing my time between projects at local technical software/electronics company Dot Software and whatever else I am engaged in.
 My professional services site is www.iansharpe.com.